Zhaoqing-wang/SlimR/README.md

 #### 2.5.2 Use `presto` to Speed Up: (Alternative)

 For large data sets, the `presto::wilcoxauc()` function can be used to speed up the operation.
-(Alternative, sacrifice partial accuracy)
+(Alternative, \~10x faster, sacrifice partial accuracy)

 ``` r
 seurat_markers <- dplyr::filter(